arcalot/arcalot.github.io/docs/arcaflow/workflows/flow-control.md

 ### Oneof methods with step flow control

-It is also possible to use oneof conditions as part of the `wait_for` flow control.
-An explicit relationshp between steps in a workflow in this case becomes a oneof condition for either the requested step output or otherwise the disabled state of the step.
+It is also possible to use [oneof conditions](#conditional-step-execution) as part of the `wait_for` flow control.
+An explicit relationship between steps in a workflow in this case becomes a oneof condition, creating an OR relationship that allows the step to run when either the requested step output is reached OR the step is disabled.

 An example using `!ordisabled`:
 ```yaml title="workflow.yaml"